m-ld/m-ld-security-spec/design/traceability.md

 Decentralised systems cannot in principle apply these mitigations, because they all require some form of centralised authority – an app store, a domain or app server, or a regulatory body.
 This has led to the development of consensus-based solutions such as [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), with ongoing research into protections against [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack) and  [Byzantine fault](https://en.wikipedia.org/wiki/Byzantine_fault) tolerance.
 As also noted in the [SUAC trust model](./suac.md#trust), these approaches generally (and rather ironically<sup>1</sup>) require the 'platform' itself to be pervasive, with (sometimes elaborate) sufficiency criteria for the proportion or distribution of benign nodes and agents.

-Since **m-ld** is a component, not a platform, it is neither possible not desireable to _require_ the application of any of the above strategies – instead, our approach is to provide suitable support, such as extension points, and guidance.
+Since **m-ld** is a component, not a platform, it is neither possible not desireable to _require_ the application of any of the above strategies (centralised or decentralised) – instead, our approach is to provide suitable support, such as extension points, and guidance.

 For the purpose of machine identity, we will categorise code as follows: